 If you can’t choose among a few options, take a quick look at user reviews.
 It might help you learn about the real-world strengths and weaknesses of the software.

-How to Do Mac SD Card Recovery with Built-in Tools?
+How Do I Recover SD Cards on Mac with Built-in Tools?

 If you prefer not to use third-party apps, native macOS recovery tools may help you recover deleted files from your SD card.
 In most cases, you have 4 options: